 To work towards a sustainable future that is respectful of the planet and leaves no one behind, it is crucial to fully implement the Paris Agreement and all the states' obligations including proper loss and damage compensation.
-As eradication of poverty is clearly quoted in the agreement, it should be an opportunity to integrate actions to eradicate poverty in most of the measures.
-Parties must strive to design policies and programmes that accelerate the eradication of poverty.
-Thus, it is imperative that all measures taken under the nationally determined contributions (NDCs) and National Adaptation
+As eradication of poverty is clearly quoted in the agreement, it should be an opportunity to integrate it in climate action measures.

-Contributions (NDCs) and National Adaptation Programmes of Action (NAPAs) developed by Parties to the Paris Agreement take into account the improvement of quality of life of the most vulnerable communities, particularly those living in poverty.
+Parties must strive to design policies and programmes that accelerate the elimintation of poverty.
+Thus, it is imperative that all measures taken under the Nationally Determined Contributions (NDCs), National Adaptation Programmes (NAPs) and Long-Term Low-Emission Development Strategies (LT-LEDs) developed by Parties to the Paris Agreement take into account the improvement of quality of life of communities in vulnerable situations, particularly those living in poverty.